 - Excess alcohol intake

-- Certain conditions, including:
+- Certain conditions, such as:

 - Birth control pills